pnnartas/ajax-list/README.md

 Instead of `<ul>` this may be `<ol>` list, bunch of `<div>` tags, or even `<table>`, but for the sake of brevity we will assume we have unordered list here.

 Basic way to improve it is to create AJAX pagination.
 It will take less space on the screen and users won't have to load all information at once.
-Also they won't have to wait while whole HTML page will reload while navigating pages (as oposed to non-AJAX solution).
+Also they won't have to wait while whole HTML page will reload after going to the next list page (as oposed to non-AJAX solution).

 With AJAX List you can do that (and much more) without JavaScript knowledge at all.
 Don't worry: if you're a JS guru, you can [tweak AJAX List same way as any JQuery Plugin](#tweaking-with-js).